pyOpenSci/software-peer-review/how-to/editor-description.md

 We also appreciate when editors have experience working with or in the Python open source software community, be it maintaining packages, contributing to packages, or supporting the community.
-This is not a requirement, however if you are interested in getting involved with pyOpenSci!
+However, prior open source experience is not required. pyOpenSci offers many opportunities to get started as a contributor to open source.

 ```{note}
 There could be certain situations when an editor is onboarded with less experience!
 The above are simply guidelines that we like to follow.